Watcher (angel): Second Book of Enoch

-The Jewish pseudepigraphon Second Book of Enoch (Slavonic Enoch) refers to the Grigori, who are the same as the Watchers of 1 Enoch.
+The pseudepigraphon Second Book of Enoch (Slavonic Enoch) refers to the Grigori, who are the same as the Watchers of 1 Enoch.
 The Slavic word Grigori used in the book is a transcription of the Greek word ἐγρήγοροι egrḗgoroi, meaning "wakeful".
 The Hebrew equivalent is ערים, meaning "waking", "awake".

 Chapter 18 presents the Grigori as countless soldiers of human appearance, "their size being greater than that of great giants".
 They are located in the fifth heaven and identified as "the Grigori, who with their prince Satanail rejected the Lord of light".
 One version of 2 Enoch adds that their number was 200 myriads (2 million).
 Furthermore, some "went down on to earth from the Lord's throne" and there married women and "befouled the earth with their deeds", resulting in confinement underground.
 The number of those who descended to earth is generally put at three, but Andrei A. Orlov, while quoting the text as saying three, remarks in a footnote that some manuscripts put them at 200 or even 200 myriads.